maik97/peak-shaver/docs/getting_started.rst

 - hier kommt beispiel graph

-Explanation of a basic RL-Agent
+Explanation of a Basic RL-Agent
 *******************************

 In this section a basic RL-Agent that uses a gym environment will be explained.
 All agents are build in a similar structure, thus this section aims to provide a basic understanding.
 The differences will be explained for each agent in the Examples section.
 Note that all the code provided in this section is pseudo-code.